 There’s something for everyone at Myrtle Beach and its surrounds on Independence Day.
 Start the day early and watch or participate in the annual Myrtle Beach Independence Day Run.
 At lunchtime, watch the Salute from the Shore as Shaw Air Force Base.
 Then, in the afternoon, just 15km south of Myrtle Beach, there’s an annual Boat Parade at Murrell’s Inlet.
 Then, of course, in the evening there is a fireworks display, along with live music, entertainment and face painting.

 Of course, it makes sense that music takes centre-stage at the Nashville Fourth of July celebrations.
 During the day, visitors to the city can enjoy the free “Let Freedom Sing” concert.
 In the evening, the 30-minute fireworks show is accompanied by the Nashville Symphony Orchestra.

-> Even if you’re not in the USA, you can still celebrate Independence Day with a saving of $400 per couple on all Cosmos 2020 USA holidays!
-Be quick – sale ends 6 July 2019.
+Even if you’re not in the USA, you can still celebrate Independence Day on a Cosmos 2020 USA holiday!